venkat299/loss-landscape-project/final_report.md

 ### 3.5 Expectations vs. experimental findings

-The solution guide emphasizes that on simple, low-dimensional tasks with over-parameterized MLPs, we should expect:
+Prior work emphasizes that on simple, low-dimensional tasks with over-parameterized MLPs, we should expect:
 - training to reach near-zero loss across many architectures,
 - test accuracy to be high for a wide swath of configurations,
 - modest but systematic differences across depth, width, activation, and optimizer choices.

 Our results align with these expectations:
 - Deep and moderately wide networks (e.g. 4×100, 2×100) do slightly better on average than very narrow or very wide ones, consistent with the idea that sufficient—but not excessive—capacity smooths the landscape and enlarges connected low-loss basins.
-- ReLU/GELU activations outperform Tanh, matching the guide’s discussion that saturating activations can make optimization harder and lead to sharper, narrower valleys.
+- ReLU/GELU activations outperform Tanh, matching standard discussions that saturating activations can make optimization harder and lead to sharper, narrower valleys.
 - Unlike some large-scale results where SGD can generalize better than Adam, on this small moons problem Adam dominates.
-This is still compatible with the solution guide: it stresses that optimizer comparisons are highly regime-dependent, and that adaptive methods can excel when the task is simple and regularization is implicit in the architecture and data.
+This is still compatible with prior work: it stresses that optimizer comparisons are highly regime-dependent, and that adaptive methods can excel when the task is simple and regularization is implicit in the architecture and data.

 ---